 The following accounting policies have been adopted in the preparation of these financial statements.
-They have been applied consistently in dealing with items which are considered material, except as noted below:
+They have been applied consistently in dealing with items considered material, except as noted below:

-Thames Water Utilities Holdings Limited ("the Company") is a company incorporated in England & Wales and domiciled in the United Kingdom under the Companies Act 2006.
-The address of the registered office is Clearwater Court, Vastern Road, Reading, RG1 8DB.
+Thames Water Utilities Finance Plc (the "Company") is a company incorporated in England & Wales and domiciled in the United Kingdom under the Companies Act 2006.
+The trading address and address of the registered office is Clearwater Court, Vastern Road, Reading, RG1 8DB.